 1 tsp paprika/chilli flakes

 juice of lemon

 Heat the ghee/coconut oil in a saucepan.
 Add garlic, cumin, chilli flakes and cook for 10-15 seconds until fragrant.
-Add edamame and broccolini with couple of teaspoons of water, put lid on and cook for 5 mins until vegetables are tender but still have bite.
+Add edamame and broccolini with a couple of teaspoons of water, put the lid on, and cook for 5 mins until vegetables are tender but still have a bite.
 Add cooked quinoa and lentils, mix well.
 Season with salt and pepper and cook for another 5 minutes uncovered.
 Remove from heat and add lime juice and almonds.
 Mix well and serve warm.